 Toxic masculinity is often misunderstood as the notion that masculinity is inherently harmful, when the reality is that it’s inherently unstable.
 Unlike femininity, masculinity is regularly challenged, policed, and taken away.
-This causes more “toxic” men to behave badly and many other men to live unhappy lives.
+This causes more “toxic” men to behave badly, and many other men to live unhappy lives.

 “Although these shifts are exceedingly positive, they can be daunting and intimidating for men,” Manly says.
 “This is a rather off-putting shift for those who have found safety in the left-brain, ‘logic is superior’ mentality.”

 In extreme cases, an inability to cope with changing expectations doesn’t just make men feel sad, it leads to death.
-Men are four times more likely to commit suicide than women and the numbers go way up in the wake of a shock to their identity, such as a divorce and job loss.
+Men are four times more likely to commit suicide than women, and the numbers go way up in the wake of a shock to their identity, such as a divorce or job loss.
 Middle-aged men who buy into traditional ideas of masculinity have the highest suicide risk of all.